icomse/3rd_workshop_advanced_sampling/Monday/README.md

-# Introduction to Theory of Enhanced Sampling
+# Introduction to Workshop and Theories of Enhanced Sampling

 ## Instructor/Author